pgadmin-org/pgadmin4/docs/en_US/sequence_dialog.rst

   around when the MAXVALUE or the MINVALUE has been reached by an ascending or descending sequence respectively.
 If the limit is reached, the next number generated will be the MINVALUE or MAXVALUE, respectively.
 The default is *No*.
+* The *OWNED BY* option causes the sequence to be associated with a specific table column, such that if that column (or its whole table) is dropped, the sequence will be automatically dropped as well.
+The specified table must have the same owner and be in the same schema as the sequence.

 Click the *Security* tab to continue.